-October, therefore, is without doubt the month of excess… and most people report gaining weight by the end of it.
+October-November are without doubt the months of excess with festive season in full swing and most people report gaining weight by the end of it.
 But you can still take care of it with a few checks and balances.
 It’s the overload of sweets that proves more dangerous for most of us, specially those who are diabetics, and even more so for those who are on the borderline — the pre-diabetics (where the sugar levels hover just short of the red mark).

-They (and actually all of us) can do well by incorporating some blood-sugar balancing foods consciously in their diets to minimize the damage of this junk-heavy month.
+We can do well by incorporating some blood-sugar balancing foods consciously in their diets to minimise the damage of this junk-heavy month.
 Below is a list of foods that can serve as preventive tools to check sugar-rise.
 Take your pick or use them all by rotation.

 It has a component hydroxychalcone that helps keep the fasting glucose in control.
 A pinch everyday (say in your cup of tea or sprinkled on your cereal) is all you need.

 DHA, a type of omega-3 found in fish like mackerel, salmon and tuna helps keep inflammation in the body down, and consequently, diabetes away.